 - Make a great appetizer by spreading a little cream cheese on a cracker and then top with warm Bacon Jam.

 - Use as a condiment for pulled pork sandwiches or grilled chicken sandwiches.

 - Spread on a pizza crust and top with gouda, fresh mozzarella, brie, or your favorite melty cheese.
 Put it in the oven or place on the grill to warm thru and melt the cheese.

-- Top a room temp. block of cream cheese with warm bacon jam.
-Serve with Ritz crackers for a great appetizer.
+- Top a room temp. block of cream cheese with warm Bacon Jam.
+Serve it with Ritz crackers for a great appetizer.
 Tip: Add a few sprinkles of cayenne pepper for a Spicy Bacon Jam & Cream Cheese appetizer.

 - 1 lb. bacon, grease reserved after cooking

 - 2 cups yellow onion, thinly sliced then roughly chopped (about 2 small onions)

 - 3 tablespoons reserved bacon grease